-Movement control and elements of movement dysfunction are assessed.
-Content includes techniques and tools for measurement of function of the musculoskeletal system and accompanying therapies.
+The fundamentals of movement control and elements of movement dysfunction are learned.
+Content includes techniques and tools for measurement of function of the musculoskeletal system and accompanying therapeutic interventions.
 Prerequisites: Completion of PT 101 and PT 102 with a grade of "C" or better.
 (Fa) 4 credits